k7n4n5t3w4rt/GoodThing/README.md

 # goodthing

 No WebPack.
-No build.
-Built-in static site generation.
+No compiling during development.

 ## Getting Started